alex028502/serverless-security/readme.md

 Two situations that are not handled in any test manual or automated are no internet, and no disk space.
 It says something about testing, and its limitations I guess.

+### Notes

+#### Ansible

+If I had to do this again, I would would not use Ansible for deployment; I have since figured out much better strategies including
+* use emacs tramp with magic to work directly on the device
+* clone the repo and install onto new devices
+* create a `.deb` file in ci and install it on devices

+#### exec

+I have a lot of bash scripts that do some set-up and set-up and then run a long running program, like [this](package/monitor.sh), and I probably should have used exec to run the final process.
+I probably could have avoided a few exit traps and other things I did just to make sure all the processes were cleaned up.

 ### Set-up